 Will Rogers Shrine of the Sun

 An old world chapel sits in the lower level where the Penroses are interred.
 Baroque art and two 15th century prayer benches, anniversary gifts to Mr. and Mrs. Penrose from the Duke and Duchess of France, line the walls.
-To visit the Shrine
+Click here to learn more about the Shrine.

 Julie also donates the El Pomar estate to the Sisters of Charity and moves into the Broadmoor Hotel.